wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/elastic_server_deb.rst

     # apt-get install kibana=6.3.0

-2. Install the Wazuh App plugin for Kibana:
+2. Install the Wazuh app plugin for Kibana:

-  a) Increase the default Node.js heap memory limit to prevent out of memory errors when installing the Wazuh App.
+  a) Increase the default Node.js heap memory limit to prevent out of memory errors when installing the Wazuh app.
   Set the limit as follows:

   .. code-block:: console

     # export NODE_OPTIONS="--max-old-space-size=3072"

-  b) Install the Wazuh App:
+  b) Install the Wazuh app:

   .. code-block:: console